Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm: Experiments

 \subsection{Setup}

-We implement the core RAG architecture in Python, while key data structures, including Cuckoo Filters, are optimized in C++ for performance.
-All experiments were conducted on a system equipped with an Nvidia 4090 GPU.
-Each algorithm was repeated 100 times to account for variability and ensure reliable results, with averages calculated across runs to mitigate the influence of outliers.
-For text generation, we use doubao seed 1.6~\citep{doubao2024} and evaluate the quality of generated answers using standard metrics including ROUGE, BLEU, and BERTScore.
+The RAG orchestration code is written in Python, with the latency-sensitive components (the Cuckoo Filter and the forest traversal) implemented in C++.
+All measurements are taken on a NVIDIA RTX 4090 machine, and each configuration is run 100 times so that the reported numbers are averages over independent trials.
+We use Doubao Seed~1.6~\citep{doubao2024} as the generator, and judge answer quality with the standard suite of ROUGE, BLEU and BERTScore.

-\subsubsection{Comparison Experiment}
+\subsection{Comparison Experiment}

-We conduct the experiments by randomly selecting 1000 questions on each dataset.
-Then we record the average retrieval time and average response accuracy using ROUGE, BLEU, and BERTScore.
-Table~\ref{tab:combined_evaluation} presents the retrieval time and accuracy of various RAG-based models across the MedQA and AALCR datasets.
+For MedQA we sample 1{,}000 questions uniformly while 100 questions for AALCR and we report the per-query retrieval latency together with answer-quality scores (ROUGE, BLEU, BERTScore) averaged over the sample.
+Headline numbers for MedQA and AALCR are collected in Table~\ref{tab:combined_evaluation}.

 Bridge-RAG achieves the best performance across both datasets.
-On the AALCR dataset, Bridge-RAG improves accuracy by around 22.1\% in BLEU compared to Tree RAG, while being 500 times faster.
-Compared to Graph RAG, Bridge-RAG improves accuracy by 38.9\% in BLEU, while being 10 times faster.
-Compared to Naive RAG, Bridge-RAG improves accuracy by 68.1\% in ROUGE-L and 104.5\% in BLEU, while being 2.4 times faster.
+On AALCR, Bridge-RAG (Depth=3) improves BLEU by 44.0\% over Tree RAG while being $1.67\times$ faster, and by 63.7\% over Graph RAG while being $1.77\times$ faster.
+Compared to Naive RAG, Bridge-RAG improves ROUGE-L by 78.7\% and BLEU by 141.0\%.

-On the MedQA dataset, Bridge-RAG improves accuracy by around 15\% in ROUGE-L and BLEU compared to Tree RAG, while being 226 times faster.
-Compared to Graph RAG, Bridge-RAG improves accuracy by 9.4\% in ROUGE-L and 17.1\% in BLEU, while being around 10 times faster.
-Compared to Naive RAG, Bridge-RAG improves accuracy by 24.8\% in ROUGE-L and 20.5\% in BLEU, while being 2.8 times faster.
+On MedQA, Bridge-RAG improves ROUGE-L by 9.8\% and BLEU by 11.6\% over Tree RAG, while being $1.72\times$ faster.
+Compared to Graph RAG, Bridge-RAG improves ROUGE-L by 9.4\% and BLEU by 17.2\%, while being $1.91\times$ faster.
+Compared to Naive RAG, Bridge-RAG improves ROUGE-L by 24.8\% and BLEU by 20.5\%.

+Among all baselines, RAPTOR~\citep{raptor} is the most architecturally similar to Bridge-RAG, as both build hierarchical summary structures over document chunks.
+However, the two systems differ fundamentally in their design philosophy.
+RAPTOR uses unsupervised clustering (e.g., Gaussian Mixture Models) to group chunks, producing clusters of variable size that depend on the clustering hyperparameters and random initialization.
+Bridge-RAG instead uses deterministic fixed-window grouping (every 5 consecutive chunks), which guarantees reproducibility and enables the Cuckoo Filter's direct address mapping.
+Empirically, RAPTOR underperforms Bridge-RAG on both datasets (Table~\ref{tab:combined_evaluation}).
+On MedQA, Bridge-RAG (Depth=3) outperforms RAPTOR on all metrics, with a 18.0\% gain in ROUGE-L and 7.9\% in BLEU.
+On AALCR, the gap narrows on ROUGE-2 (where RAPTOR's clustering occasionally captures useful cross-chunk correlations), but Bridge-RAG maintains clear leads on ROUGE-1, ROUGE-L, BLEU, and BERTScore.